rakibkibriaa/rakibkibriaa/README.md

 # Hi, I'm Rakib Kibria

-I am currently a Lecturer in the Department of Computer Science and Engineering at BRAC University.
-I have graduated from the CSE Department BUET,
+I have completed my B.Sc. in Computer Science & Engineering from [Bangladesh University of Engineering & Technology (BUET)](https://cse.buet.ac.bd/).
+Currently, I'm working as a Lecturer in the Department of CSE at [BRAC University](https://www.bracu.ac.bd/).

 My research interests lie broadly in **Computer Networks and Security**, particularly in: